ZohaHayat/ML-Based-Toxicity-Classification/README.md

 ## Project Description
 This project tackles online toxicity detection using the Jigsaw Toxic Comment Classification dataset (1.8M+ comments).
-It classifies harmful content—including insults, threats, and hate speech—in real time using ML models (Naive Bayes, RNNs, BERT).
+It classifies harmful content, including insults, threats, and hate speech—in real time using ML models (Naive Bayes, RNNs, BERT).
 The system is deployed as a scalable moderation pipeline with sub-second inference latency and 95% uptime.

 ## Features